menu

 $.50

 This is how you break the format trading-wise.There is next to no risk on these two cards, and the potential upside is massive.
 If this deck has any kind of performance at Worlds, you're looking at easily tripling your value on these cards.
 In addition, the deck is a ton of fun to play and has game against all of the field.
 And it runs a little combo we've seen before in Fauna Shaman/Vengevine, which, if you haven't noticed (and I didn't think about off the top of my head) is an Elemental.
-So is Form of the Mulldrifter.
+So is Mulldrifter.
 And Reveillark.
 And Fulminator Mage.
 And Cloudthresher.
 All tutored up by Flamekin Harbinger or Fauna Shaman while discarding Vengevines.

 Okay, that's my best Mike Flores Top Decks impression (More drama than TNT).
 But seriously, this deck is fun to play, and good.
 The best bets are the Horde and the Primal Beyond.
 You will make money on these cards if you buy now.